KaySyed/AutonomousLegoEv3/README.md

 Following is a tutorial on getting started with LEGO EV3, EV3Dev, RaspberryPi and Python.
 ##### Good to know

-  - Tutorial written by Syed Waqee Wali.
+  - Tutorial written by Syed Waqee Wali
-  - Shortcut to open a terminal on RaspberryPi:
+  - Shortcut to open a terminal on Raspbian:
         ```
              Ctrl + Alt + T
         ```